moinwiki/moin/docs/admin/configure.rst

 specification. `fs` is the type of the store, followed by a specification that makes sense for the fs (filesystem) store, i.e. a path with placeholders.

-`%(backend)s` placeholder will be replaced by 'default' or 'userprofiles' for the respective backend. `%(kind)s` will be replaced by 'meta' or 'data' later.
+`%(backend)s` placeholder will be replaced by 'default', users or 'userprofiles' for the respective backend. `%(kind)s` will be replaced by 'meta' or 'data' later.